West Coast Inspired Beer

 We chose to name our brewery Pressure Drop Brewing for two reasons.
 Our name references the barometric pressure changes that must occur for lake effect snow to form.
 When low-pressure system sweeps across Lake Erie, it makes room for the frigid air necessary for Buffalo’s infamous winter weather.
 Secondly, when we transfer beer from one tank to another, there is a drop in pressure.
 And we transfer a lot of beer here!

 We brew beer for craft enthusiasts and domestic drinkers alike.
 Over the last few years, Western New Yorkers have gotten to know the unique flavors, experimental collaborations and fun one-offs Pressure Drop Brewing gets excited about.

-Our beers are always on tap at our Elmwood Ave. tasting room, located in diverse, vibrant Black Rock.
+Our beers are always on tap at our Elmwood Ave. pub, located in vibrant Black Rock.
 We continue to brew our beers in Buffalo’s Old First Ward, just as we have since Pressure Drop Brewing began.
 The neighborhoods we call home are a testament to Buffalo’s industrial past and exciting future!

 The Brains Behind the Beer.

 It takes a team to brew this much beer.
 We weren’t always in the business of good beer, but we’re glad we made the switch.

 CEO and Head Brewer

 Karl began his journey brewing beer at home.
 He gained recognition as a homebrewer, crafting award-winning beers in his driveway.
 Before setting out on his own, he wanted to gain experience from some of the best West Coast brewers.

 Karl spent the years immediately following his decision to open a brewery of his own learning how to brew beer on a much larger scale at a California craft brewery.
 After two years, he began looking for a place for his own brewery to call home.